tehsquidge/BigLiver/README.md

 BigLiver
 ========

-Simple Plugin JQuery for growing and shrinking text to fill its container - only workings on one line for scaling paragraphs check out https://github.com/tehsquidge/ResponsiveText
+Simple Plugin JQuery for growing and shrinking text to fill its container - only workings on one line, heading for example.
+For scaling paragraphs check out https://github.com/tehsquidge/ResponsiveText

 Usage